2012 British Athletics Championships

 The 2012 British Athletics Championships was the national championship in outdoor track and field for athletes in the United Kingdom, held from 22–24 June at Alexander Stadium in Birmingham.
 It was organised by UK Athletics.
 It served as a selection meeting for Great Britain at the 2012 Summer Olympics.

+Michael Skinner was the highest placed British athlete in eighth place in a time of 29:40.78.